verdie-g/StoredProcedureEFCore/README.md

- # How to call a stored procedure in an ASP.NET core app
+ # Execute stored procedures with Entity Framework Core

 This code add a static method to *DbContext* named *Exec*.
 The latter calls a stored procedure and maps the result into a list of